 This action involves allowing additional height, density, bonus floor area ratio (FAR), or relaxing other zoning standards for affordable housing.
-The City
+The City currently does not have any zoning incentives for workforce or affordable housing.

 - Zoning incentives likely would not incentivize private developers to include affordable units in their projects.
 These types of bonuses typically don't lead to mixed-income development on their own unless the base entitlements are very low and there's a lot of demand for more density. - Incentives would more likely be a way to allow affordable developers to make more efficient use of land and potentially better compete for land with market-rate developers.
 Non-profit housing providers have indicated that such bonuses can be very effective in improving the financial feasibility of their developments. - Senate Bill 8 (2021 session, encoded as ORS 197A.445) requires cities to allow affordable housing that meets specific criteria on a wide range of sites and provides height and density bonuses.
 If the height/density bonus exceeds local bonuses for affordable housing, the SB 8 bonus will apply directly.
-Potential bonus provisions in West Linn could be crafted to be consistent with or go above and beyond SB 8 requirements.
+Potential bonus provisions in West Linn could be crafted to be consistent with or go above and beyond SB 8 requirements. - The City may consider pairing affordable housing incentives with zoning/development bonuses for housing that incorporates universal design or accessibility features.

-- Housing need addressed: Government-subsidized affordable housing for low-income households.
-The HCA indicates that 33% of future needed housing units by 2040 will be needed by low-, very low-, or extremely lowincome households, and also identified a current gap in supply of affordable units. - Population served: Low-income households and all other priority populations. - Income level: 0-80% AMI - Benefits and Burdens: This action would benefit low-income households by increasing the feasibility of affordable developments, thereby enabling more of these projects to be built and potentially enabling more units to be included within each project.
+Housing need addressed: Government-subsidized affordable housing for low-income households.
+The HCA indicates that 33% of future needed housing units by 2040 will be needed by low-, very low-, or extremely lowincome households, and also identified a current gap in supply of affordable units.

+- Population served: Low-income households and all other priority populations. - Income level: 0-80% AMI - Benefits and Burdens: This action would benefit low-income households by increasing the feasibility of affordable developments, thereby enabling more of these projects to be built and potentially enabling more units to be included within each project.